moskitoo/markdown-cv/index.md

 Developing robotic perception systems supported by machine learning for edge computing

-Working on an early-production phase product both as an engineer and sales support
+Working on an initial production phase product as both an engineer and sales support

 ## Education